 Preparing for a move to the UK?
 Opening a bank account is a key part of this, but can feel difficult as a foreigner.
-We go through what your options are, what it's like to open an international bank account at the four major banks and some alternatives to consider.
+We go through what your options are, what it's like to open an international bank account at the four major banks (Barclays, Lloyds, HSBC and Royal Bank of Scotland) and some alternatives to consider.

 You'll need to have proof of your UK address, which can be difficult if you haven't moved or haven't received any utility bills there yet.

-These accounts are specifically for those without a UK address yet, but do require a large deposit.
+These accounts are specifically for those without a UK address yet.
+They require a large deposit.

 You can use a multi-currency account if you don't have a UK address and can use it for currencies beyond just AUD and GBP.

 Wise is an international account for 50+ currencies with fast money transfers, a muti-currency debit card and bank details for 30 different countries to make payments easy.

 - Uses the mid-market rate

 1. Setting up a bank account if you have a UK address

 If you've already got a place to live in the UK, you'll need to show two lots of proof – one document to prove your identity and the other to prove your address.
 You'll need to check with the bank you choose, but some examples of the documents you'll need include:

 Proof of identity